-Alma Media has four operating and reporting segments:
+Alma Media has three operating and reporting segments:

 - Alma Talent

-- content sales in print and digital formats
+- media: advertising sales online services and print, content sales digital and in print formats

 The revenue categories listed above comprise several different revenue generating models.
 The media sector’s historically clear division between circulation sales and advertising sales has become diversified as a result of digitisation.

-The publishing business is Alma Media’s most traditional business.
-It includes the local and regional newspapers published by Alma Regional Media, Iltalehti and its supplements, as well as Kauppalehti.
-This business is based on a relationship with readers built through good journalistic content.
-As media develops, the reader relationship becomes a multidimensional customer relationship with a media brand.
-The strength of this relationship can vary from an occasional website visit to an ongoing newspaper subscription and the use of online services as a paid and registered user.
-Of the components of content sales, print newspaper content sales are declining in Alma Media, while digital content sales are growing.
+The media business includes, for example, the professional and financial media and books published by Alma Talent as well as the national multichannel media published by Alma Consumer.
+The media business is based on a relationship with readers built through content.
+As media develops, the reader relationship is shaped into a multidimensional customer relationship with a media brand.
+The strength of this relationship can vary from occasional visitors or buyers of single copies to the use of online services as registered users of online services, paying consumers of digital content and long-term subscribers of print publications.

 The Group’s other services include information services as well as training, event and direct marketing business.